Skip to main content

 How do I sell crypto with my Ledger?

-In Exodus, a) make sure that you have selected your Ledger portfolio, then b) tap the Buy & Sell icon.
+1. a) Make sure that you have selected your Ledger portfolio, then b) tap the Buy & Sell icon.

 If you don't see the asset you want to sell, you'll need to connect the funded Ledger asset account to Exodus.